jazzfog/UpMerge/readme.md

 ## Testing

-Go to directory `tests` and run `bower install` it will install testing framework `qunit` then just open `tests/index.html` in your browser.
+Clone or download the repository, go to directory `tests` and run `bower install` it will install testing framework `qunit` then just open `tests/index.html` in your browser.

 Little bit more information about test cases structure you will find in `cases.js`.